StoneFilosoph/Jonas-Review-Guesser-Tournament-edition/README.md

 ## Limitations

 It is a very simple application with many limitations:
+- **Bug: ** Current version only works when your Steam is set to English.
 - Somewhat hinders your normal Steam browsing experience (you need to manually turn the Plugin off).
 - The database of appIDs is not automatically updated so the newer titles might not be included.
 - Sometimes the extension brings you to a Steam page that is not or no longer available in your region.